 Nitrogen dosage information

-For each selected study site, we extract information on local temperature and nitrogen dosage for each treatment used.
-Level information on the recommended dosage of nitrogen (RD) for sowing the plant species used extracted from the literature by country, region or soil similarity.
-Then, for each treatment within the study, we assess how the level of N input differed from the recommended level for that specific plant species, by calculating the relative difference between the N dosage of the treatment and the recommended N dosage (eq 1).
+For each selected study site, we extracted information on local temperature and nitrogen dosage for each treatment used.
+Level information on the recommended dosage of nitrogen (RD) for sowing the plant species used was extracted from the literature by country, region or soil similarity.
+Then, for each treatment within the study, we assessed how the level of N input differed from the recommended level for that specific plant species, by calculating the relative difference between the N dosage of the treatment and the recommended N dosage (eq 1).
 Values below 1 indicate that the N input is below the recommended dosage.
 Values above 1 indicate that N input is above the recommended dosage.

 N dosage kg.ha (treatment) N kg.ha recommended eq.
 1

-Within each study, for each plant used in the experiment the values of each of the target response variable used in that specific study and treatment to which it was subjected.
+Within each study, for each plant used in the experiment we extracted the values of each of the target response variable used in that specific study and treatment to which it was subjected.
 Whenever individual information was not provided per plant, we extracted mean value per treatment and registered the sampling effort.
-However, if no study report variance values, such information will be considered as a single data point in our analyses.
-As different studies used different methodologies and metrics, to standardize the response variable (metrics of vegetative growth, flower abundance and quality, or fruit production), for each study, we calculate the effect size as the relative difference between the value obtained for a specific treatment and that obtained in the lowest level of N input used in that study (eq.2).
-We the value obtained in the lowest N input level rather than in the recommended level because in many studies no treatment applied the exact value of the recommended dosage.
+However, if no study report variance values were found, such information will be considered as a single data point in our analyses.
+As different studies used different methodologies and metrics, to standardize the response variable (metrics of vegetative growth, flower abundance and quality, or fruit production), for each study, we calculated the effect size as the relative difference between the value obtained for a specific treatment and that obtained in the lowest level of N input used in that study (eq.2).
+We used the value obtained in the lowest N input level rather than in the recommended level because in many studies no treatment applied the exact value of the recommended dosage.

 value of N inputsvalue of N lowest input eq.
 2